I Know I've Been Changed

 I Know I've Been Changed was the first successful play from playwright Tyler Perry.
-The play focuses on issues including child abuse and rape and how they are overcome by a strong belief in God.
+The play focuses on issues including child abuse and rape and how they can be overcome by a strong belief in God.

 Soul musician Ryan Shaw got his start performing in this play in 1998.
 The play received its first staging in Atlanta in 1992.
 The play toured from 1998 to 2000.

 Grammy award winning vocalist Ann Nesby of the musical and instrumental group Sounds of Blackness played a supporting role in this play/production.

+"I Know I've Been Changed" has been called one of the most successful shows of this genre, selling out repeatedly during its 1998-99 tour in major cities like D.C., New York, Chicago, Philadelphia and Miami, just to name a few.
+After being sold out for three weeks in Dallas, an exhausted Perry decided to add a Monday night show.

 Plot

 This hard-hitting play used comedy and drama to tell a story of two adult survivors of child abuse who became the people that their abusive mother said they would be.
 It is also the story of how they overcame, by the power of God, with a shocking twist at the end.

 Mary, the lead character, married and had two children before she had the opportunity to become an adult herself.
 Emotionally and spiritually irresponsible, she sought the succor of drugs to alleviate the pressure of rearing her children.
 This drug abuse manifests itself in verbal, emotional and physical abuse toward her children.
-She is unable to see the beauty of her own children, and addicted to drugs, unable to alter the destructive path she has embarked upon.
+She is unable to see the beauty of her own children, and, while addicted to drugs, is unable to alter the destructive path she has embarked upon.
 Compounding an already dysfunctional family situation, the husband is abusive to his wife and children as well, molesting his older son, which results in a dramatic plot twist later in the play.

 Fanny, is a mother divorcing her husband after becoming a famous singer.
 In a bold move to pursue her dreams she had to leave her daughter Ellen, to be raised by her husband, Joe.